sanju-2006/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements

 ## AIM
-To Write a Python program to check whether the given character is a vowel or not using if..else statement
+Write a Python program to check whether the grade is A grade using simple if statement

 ## ALGORITHM
 1. Begin the program.
 2. Take a character input from the user